 When it comes to relationships, what can make or break them are emotions.
 You were attracted to your partner because of emotions, so it's natural that strong negative emotion can destroy the relationship.
-Sometimes, emotions trump logic, and emotion-focused therapy (EFT) might be the solution you need.
+Sometimes, emotional experience trump logic, and emotion-focused therapy (EFT) might be the solution you need.

-EFT is a therapy that centers around a person's emotions and the response to said emotions.
-It was first developed in 1985.
+EFT therapy is a person-centered approach that focuses on a person's emotions and the response to said emotions.
+Also called process experiential therapy, it was first developed in 1985.
 In the 1980s, divorce rates were at an all-time high, and psychologists Sue Johnson and Les Greenberg were trying to find a better way to help couples solve their differences.
 This led to them discovering that most of the problems couples face come from a cycle of reinforcing emotions that go back and forth between them.
-Emotion is not just one individual, but a web that that can weave between partners.
+Emotion is not just one individual, but a web that can weave between partners.

-EFT has been evolving since the first manual was published 30 years ago, with many new steps added since then.
+As an emotion-focused approach, EFT has been evolving since the first manual was published 30 years ago in university training centers, with many new steps added since then.
 EFT also can be used for family members and even for individuals.
 Many couples find it helpful.
 Why?
 Because they learn to understand each other's emotions, as well as be self-aware of their emotional responses.

 What Theory Does EFT Use?

-EFT focuses on the attachment theory.
-Attachment theory originally focused on infants and their primary caregivers, but it was soon discovered that adults have attachments of their own.
-Attachment theory studies the effects of interpersonal relationships between humans.
-Many humans feel safer when they're around a loved one, and this helped spring EFT to life.
+Although EFT can be used in a clinical psychology contemporary psychotherapy setting, it focuses on the attachment theory of human functioning.
+Attachment theory originally focused on infants and their primary caregivers, but it was soon discovered that adults also have attachments of their own.
+Attachment theory studies the effects of interpersonal relationships and emotional experience between humans.
+Many humans develop adaptive emotions as babies and feel safer when they're around a loved one.
+This helped spring EFT to life.

-Then there is the cycle of negative emotional patterns.
+Then there is the cycle of negative emotional patterns during change processes.
 If your partner is in distress, you may become frustrated as you attempt to understand them.
 This can increase your negative emotion, which can amplify theirs, and it's like playing hot potato with a lit bomb.
 It's going to explode in someone's face eventually.